Two Omicron cases confirmed in the county

 The latest national COVID-19 guidance can be found at GOV.UK: Coronavirus (COVID‑19).

-More information about getting access to Lateral Flow Tests can be found at our community testing page.
+More information about getting access to Lateral Flow Tests can be found at our page.

 The UK Health Security Agency will release a breakdown of cases by local authority area on a weekly basis.